 Thanks to its location in northern Europe, Amsterdam weather does inevitably enjoy some variation from time to time.
-Ok, a lot of the time.
+OK, a lot of the time.
 But a little rain never hurt anyone – especially not the locals who you'll see whizzing around on their bikes in all weathers, expertly balancing umbrellas, children, luggage and dogs as they go.
-If you’re not quite ready for the one-handed umbrella cycle and you’d rather keep warm and dry on your next trip to the city, then there’s a fine selection of indoor activities and attractions in to keep you busy in Amsterdam.
+If you’re not quite ready for the one-handed umbrella cycle and you’d rather keep warm and dry on your next trip to the city, then there’s a fine selection of indoor activities and attractions to keep you busy in Amsterdam.

 The Rijksmuseum was made for rainy days in Amsterdam

 A bit of a no-brainer, but the Rijksmuseum should be top of anyone’s list of indoor activities in Amsterdam.
 You can easily spend the entire day exploring the museum’s vast collection without even noticing the weather outside, so save it for a rainy day to enjoy its wonders without a shred of anxiety about missing out on the sunshine.
 Once you’re cultured up to the max, then you can get something to eat or drink while you watch the crowds at the museum’s beautiful atrium café, or enjoy more formal dining at RIJKS restaurant, with its views of the Rijksmuseum’s lovely gardens, albeit in the rain.

 Rembrandt's former home is now a museum dedicated to his life and works